kurokurome/backstageweb-recreate/README.md

-I am exercising to be Front-End Web Developer\n
+#I am exercising to be Front-End Web Developer
-This is my attempt to recreate https://backstagetalks.com/ website
+#This is my attempt to recreate https://backstagetalks.com/ website